 When I first received the TetraMic (in 2007), I continued to use the same equipment for recording as I had been doing with my native B-format setup; I merely added the conversion from A- to B-format to my workflow in place of the alignment procedures that were necessary previously (the conversion uses a customised parameter file supplied by Core Sound, which makes all the necessary corrections for the particular set of capsules).

-I have now (in 2011) started using a Tascam DR-680 recorder, which is quicker and easier to set up.
-I will add illustrations and further details here at some future time.
+Since 2011 I have been using a Tascam DR-680 recorder, which is quicker and easier to set up, although there are no sensible monitoring facilities.